The Best Luxury Resorts in the Bahamas

 Eleuthera

 The Cove is one of the most private and tranquil resorts in the Caribbean.
 The hotel is located on Eleuthera, a sleepy but beautiful island just a 20-minute flight from Nassau.
-The Cove is undergoing a renovation and is reimagining the property as a more intimate experience, akin to staying on a private island, not a hotel.
-However, it’s keeping its fantastic amenities and talented staff.
+The Cove recently underwent a renovation to reimagine the property as a more intimate experience, akin to staying on a private island, not a hotel.
+However, it’s kept its fantastic amenities and talented staff.
 It reduced the number of villas from 55 to just 16, ensuring the highest level of service for every guest.
-The Cove has two private beaches, and many villas are oceanfront with undisturbed views.
-While it’s aiming to re-create a private-island experience, there’s still plenty to do, including water sports, dining in the sushi restaurant, indulging in Thai massages, and taking a tour of the island with a nature guide.
-The Cove reopens in spring 2022 and is now accepting reservations.

 Kamalame Cay